 Pepper spray is a non lethal spray for self defence and is not harmful to the eyes permanently.
 You can research about this more on www.devilwillcry.com .
-The do-it-yourself spray was launched in New Delhi recently by a city based NGO 'Mirchi Jhonk', to seek to encourage women to defend themselves against sexual offenders.
+Pepper spray is a lacrimator, meaning that it stimulates the eyes to produce tears.
+It typically comes in an aerosol or spray bottle.

 The main component of pepper spray is an oil known as oleoresin capsicum.
 This oil comes from plants in the genus Capsicum, which includes chili peppers.

 The active ingredient in pepper spray is capsaicin, the same chemical that adds the characteristic heat to chili peppers.
 Pepper spray contains much higher concentrations of capsaicin than chili peppers.

 Capsicum oil also forms the basis of bear spray, an aerosol designed to protect humans who encounter a bear.

 Pepper spray has a very high score on the Scoville heat units (SHU) scale, which measures the “heat” of peppers.
 On the Scoville scale:

 a bell pepper measures 0 SHU

 a jalapeño pepper scores around 2,500–5,000 SHU

 pepper spray that law enforcement officers use measures between 500,000 and 2 million SHU, with some brands measuring 5.3 million SHU